johannlilly/linux/Documentation/arm64/cpu-feature-registers.rst

     infrastructure to run safely across the system.
 This has greater implications on a system with heterogeneous CPUs.
-    The infrastructure exports a value that is safe across all the available CPU on the system.
+    The infrastructure exports a value that is safe across all the available CPUs on the system.

     e.g, If at least one CPU doesn't implement CRC32 instructions, while others do, we should report that the CRC32 is not implemented.